Vermont may be one of the smallest states, both in size and population in America, but that doesn’t stop it from being one of the best.

 With 75% of the state covered in forests, there is an abundance of beauty to explore.
 Thus, there are numerous cabin Airbnbs all throughout Vermont.

-Get out of the city, away from the crowds, far from the noise, and disconnect at your very own cabin.
+Get out of the city, away from the crowds, far from the noise, and disconnect at your very own cabin in Vermont.

 You will find one for every budget.
 From a bare-bones structure with wood heating to a luxury 10-bed log home, their size and beauty know no bounds.

 Don’t miss out on the chance to live among the Vermont nature, fall asleep to the sounds of rustling leaves, and wake to the sun creeping through the canopy.

 Why Stay in an Airbnb?

 If you haven’t yet seen the light, here are some more reasons to stay in an Airbnb.